alsoscotland/react-super-select/README.md

 ## Usage

 To use react super-select (jsx), require the module in your source code, and add a ReactSuperSelect element with a combination of the properties listed in the [API docs](http://alsoscotland.github.io/react-super-select/) or the [Annotated Source](http://alsoscotland.github.io/react-super-select/example/annotated-source.html)

+### include css
+copy the css file from the dist/ folder of node_modules/react-super-select (react-super-select.css) into your app's css directory

 ### License